pubky/pkdns/README.md

 ### Hosted DNS

-Use one of the [hosted DNS servers](./servers.txt) to try out pkarr quickly.
+Use one of the [hosted DNS servers](./servers.txt) to try out pkdns quickly.

 - [Verify](#verify-pkdns-is-working) the server is working.
 - [Configure](#change-your-system-dns) your system dns.